sagomezza/macheigt-challenge/README.md

 I recommend to use nvm for manage node and its versions.
 It makes your life easier:
 (https://github.com/nvm-sh/nvm)

-Now that you have node in your machine, clone the repo and move to the path where you clonned it.
+Now that you have node in your machine, clone the repo and move to the root of the project.
 Then use this command:

 ```
 npm start